Derecho-Project/derecho/README.md

     sysctl -w vm.overcommit_memory = 1

-We currently do not have a systematic way of asking the user for RDMA device configuration.
-So, we pick an arbitrary RDMA device in functions `resources_create` in `sst/verbs.cpp` and `verbs_initialize` in `rdmc/verbs_helper.cpp`.
-Look for the loop `for(i = 1; i < num_devices; i++)`.
-If you have a single RDMA device, most likely you want to start `i` from `0`.
-If you have multiple devices, you want to start `i` from the order (zero-based) of the device you want to use in the list of devices obtained by running `ibv_devices` in bash.

 A simple test to see if your setup is working is to run the test `bandwidth_test` from applications/tests/performance\_tests.
-To run it, go to two of your machines (nodes), `cd` to `Release/src/applications/tests/performance_tests` and run `./bandwidth_test 0 10000 15 1000 1 0` on both.
-The programs will ask for input.
-The input to the first node is:
-* 0 (its node ID)
-* 2 (number of nodes for the experiment)
-* IP address of node 1
-* IP address of node 2

-Replace the node ID 0 by 1 for the input to the second node.
-As a confirmation that the experiment finished successfully, the first node will write a log of the result in the file `data_derecho_bw`, which will be something along the lines of `12 0 10000 15 1000 1 0 0.37282`.
+To run it, go to two of your machines (nodes), `cd` to `Release/src/applications/tests/performance_tests` and run `./bandwidth_test 2 0 100000 0` on both.
+As a confirmation that the experiment finished successfully, the first node will write a log of the result in the file `data_derecho_bw`, which will be something along the lines of `2 0 10240 300 100000 0 5.07607`.
 Full experiment details including explanation of the arguments, results and methodology is explained in the source documentation for this program.

 ## Using Derecho
 The file `simple_replicated_objects.cpp` within applications/demos shows a complete working example of a program that sets up and uses a Derecho group with several Replicated Objects.
 You can read through that file if you prefer to learn by example, or read on for an explanation of how to use various features of Derecho.